 Serenella shows that various aspects of sustainability are to be considered, so next to safety.
-Further the SSbD leans also on "maximum carrying capacity" of the environment, related to Absolute Sustainability and the Planetary Boundary concept.
+Furthermore, the SSbD also leans on "maximum carrying capacity" of the environment, related to Absolute Sustainability and the Planetary Boundary concept.
 The third element relates to Green Chemistry, and similar approaches with associated criteria.
-Serenella stated that some issues appear missing, and that some matters need deeper verification as compared currently-available methods.
+Serenella stated that some issues appear missing, and that some matters need deeper verification as compared to currently available methods.
 This resulted in the full-life cycle view, employed with the SSbD framework.

 Serenella now introduces and explains the four main steps of the framework, starting from (1) hazard evaluation, followed by (2) human health and safety aspects in the production phase, (3) human health and environmental impacts of the use phase, and eventually (4) the life-cycle evaluation of safety and sustainability aspects (for which there are currently 16 named footprint-type indicators).
-All this requires, data, methods and practicable tools.
+All this requires data, methods and practicable tools.

-Three JRC-organized case studies have been undertaken(plasticizers, surfactants, and flame retardants).
-The framework resulted in a set of indicators, summarized as coloured-scheme.
-Netto, the tests resulted
+Three JRC-organized case studies have been done (plasticizers, surfactants, and flame retardants).
+The framework resulted in a set of indicators, summarized as a colored scheme.
+Netto, the tests also resulted in challenges:

-Serenella invites Attendees to head for the SSbD "bootcamp" workshop and join in with the testing phase.
+Serenella invites attendees to head for the SSbD "bootcamp" workshop and joining in with the testing phase.
 She expresses the hope to help EC (us all) to connect all the dots of the complex exercise of developing and utilizing SSbDs.

 → Q&A: One attendee asks whether the methods developed under the SSbD concept of the Chemical Strategy for Sustainability can be used for pesticide mixtures in the environment.
-A: The idea of the Framework is yet to address one compound at a time, but the evolution may well go into the direction of further development towards unintended mixtures.
+A: The idea of the framework is yet to address one compound at a time, but the evolution may well go into the direction of further development towards unintended mixtures.

-2.6 SSbD: how can we translate scientific methods into practical substitution with SSbD
+2.6.
+SSbD: how can we translate scientific methods into practical substitution with SSbD

-Peter Fantke follows up by introducing himself as expert who works on science-to-practice tools.
+Peter Fantke follows up by introducing himself as an expert who works on science-to-practice tools.
 SSbD goes beyond existing Safety and Sustainability (LCA) tools.
 This may result in paralysis.
 But too simple is also not good.
 Some key aspects need be considered to strike a balance between science-based approaches and fit-for purpose in practice.